Mason-DataMaterials/math-141/problem-sets.md

 Also, please work through problems 1, 12, 20, 28, 30, 35, 37, and 39 in the Exercises at the end of Chapter 3.

+**PS7**: Please work through problem 42 at the end of Chapter 3 and problems 5, 10, 14, 30, and 35 in the Exercises at the end of Chapter 4.

 <!--

 **PS4**: Please work through the exercises found [here]({{ site.baseurl }}/assets/week-04/ps4.pdf).
 This PS is due Friday, 9/23.